gumbo-millennium/website/README.md

 [![PHP code style: PSR-12][shield-php]][link-php] [![License: Mozilla Public License v2][shield-license]][link-license]

 This is the website for the Gumbo Millennium student association.
-The website is powered by [Laravel][laravel], in combination with the [Stripe API][stripe] for payments and MailChimp for sending out newsletters.
+The website is powered by [Laravel][laravel], in combination with the [Stripe API][stripe] for payments ,[MailChimp][mailchimp] for sending out newsletters, the [Google Directory API][google-directory] for mananging aliases on our domain and lastly the [Conscribo API][conscribo] for managing permissions on uses from our student association's central administration.

 The theme is powered by [Tailwind][tailwind] and bundled using [Webpack][webpack].

 ## License